European Factors to Watch-Shares seen steady at open

 (ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon - see cpurl://apps.cp./cms/?pageId=livemarkets for site in development.
 See the bottom of the report)

-LONDON, May 11 (Reuters) - European stocks were seen opening steady on Wednesday, consolidating on solid gains made in the previous session.
+LONDON, May 31 (Reuters) - European stocks were expected to be steady at the open on Tuesday, propped up by a rise in the U.S. dollar on currency markets which weakened the euro, since a weaker euro typically helps European companies to export their goods overseas.

-Financial spreadbetters at IG expected Britain’s FTSE 100 to open flat.
-Germany’s DAX was seen up by 20 points, or 0.2 percent higher, while France’s CAC was seen up by 4 points, or 0.1 percent higher.
+Financial spreadbetters at IG expected Britain’s FTSE 100 to open down by 17 points, or 0.3 percent lower.
+Germany’s DAX was seen up by 5 points, or 0.1 percent higher, while France’s CAC was seen down by 5 points, or 0.1 percent lower.

 ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 In a real-time, multimedia format from 0600 London time through the 1630 closing bell, it will include the best of our market reporting, Stocks Buzz service, Eikon graphics, Reuters pictures, eye-catching research and market zeitgeist.
 Breaking news and dramatic market moves will continue to be alerted to all clients and we will continue to provide a short opening story and comprehensive closing reports.